 Selected presentations from the 2015 Urban Forum, which brought together social scientists and cultural critics from across the hemisphere to discuss the ways in which spectacle—from global galas and cultural events to politicized forms of poverty, violence, and demands for civil rights—has impacted the modern urban form.
 By considering modern mega-events in the context of other formative spectacles, historical and contemporary, the conference demonstrated the broader importance of spectacle in shaping urban economies, cultures, landscapes, and forms of governance.
-Sponsored by the Urban Network, CLAS, and Franke Institute.
+Sponsored by the Urban Network, CLAS, and the Franke Institute for the Humanities.

 Violence Crisis in Mexico: The Case of Ayotzinapa (November 2014)

 Mauricio Tenorio of the University of Chicago, Guillermo Trejo of the University of Notre Dame, and Arturo Cano of La Jornada, spoke on issues of governance, corruption, and possible programmatic responses.

 The Latin American Briefing Series (LABS) brings influential academic experts, policymakers, and business leaders together at the University of Chicago to explore emerging current affairs that will shape future social, political, and economic trends in Latin America.
 We make videos or podcasts freely available for all of our Latin American Briefing Series events.

 Please click here for our LABS YouTube Channel.
 All of the programs available on YouTube are listed below:

 The New Economic Social Communitarian and Productive Model in Bolivia—Luis Arce Catacora, Minister of Economy and Public Finance (April 2015)